TIY-Austin-Front-End-Engineering/Curriculum/day-25/README.md

 ## Goals
 - Learn some more advanced git concepts.
-	- git rebase
-	- git pull --rebase
 	- git merge
+	- git diff
+	- git branch
 - Learn some basic design concepts.

 You are half way done with new feature for your project and an urgent bug fix request comes in.
 You switch to working on the bug fix, but don't want to push out your half finished new feature too.
 How do you handle this?